RSSchermer/entitytled/README.md

 ```

 The [Holywood example used for testing](test/src/test/scala/entitytled/holywood)
-also uses this safer way of handling ids.
+also uses this safer way of handling IDs.

 ## Defining direct relationships

 Direct relationships are relationships that involve at most two tables: one
 table for the owner entity type and one table for the target relation.
 The
-relationship is is defined by a foreign key, either on the owner or the target.
+relationship is defined by a foreign key, either on the owner or the target.

 ### Direct 'to one' relationships